decaffeinate/bulk-decaffeinate/README.md

     as an absolute path starting point when resolving imports.
 This is necessary if you do any tricks to get absolute-style imports in your project, since the fix-imports script needs to be able to resolve import names to files.

+### Other configuration

+* `customNames`: an optional object mapping old filename to new filename.
+By default, the extension is removed and replaced with ".js" (or nothing for extensionless files), but this mapping can be used to override the behavior to provide a specific target directory, name, and/or file extension for any specific files being converted.
+* `outputFileExtension`: an optional file extension, like `"ts"` or `"jsx"`.
+If specified, all converted files will have this extension.
 * `mochaEnvFilePattern`: an optional regular expression string.
 If specified, all generated JavaScript files with a path matching this pattern have the text `/* eslint-env mocha */` added to the start.
 For example, `"^.*-test.js$"`.